Ham sandwich: Varieties

 The Cuban sandwich is made with ham, cheese, and crusty Cuban bread, often toasted in a panini press.
-Variations of this sandwich are popular in both Cuba and South Florida.
+Variations of this sandwich are popular in Cuba, as well as South Florida in the United States.

 Health

 The World Cancer Research Fund warned in 2009 against parents feeding their children too many ham sandwiches, due to the risk of bowel cancer from the processed meat.

 A ham sandwich was suspected of causing an outbreak of swine fever in the UK in 2000.

-Cultural impact
+In popular culture

-New York State chief judge Sol Wachtler was famously quoted by Tom Wolfe in The Bonfire of the Vanities that "a grand jury would 'indict a ham sandwich,' if that's what you wanted."
+In the United States, former Chief Judge of New York Sol Wachtler was quoted by Tom Wolfe in The Bonfire of the Vanities as stating that a grand jury would "'indict a ham sandwich,' if that's what you wanted."

-A fictional talking ham sandwich appeared in an online noir serial in the late 1990s, and the publishers sued in 1999 when a similar character appeared in a television advertisement for Florida orange juice, though the suit was withdrawn.

 The name "ham sandwich" is sometimes used (particularly by the New Orleans Police Department) to refer to a firearm planted at a crime scene by police as false evidence.

-Singer Cass Elliot died in 1974, and it was widely reported that she had choked on a ham sandwich.
-This was untrue; Elliot suffered a heart attack in her sleep.